 Our Environmental Protection Initiatives and Climate Change Response

-In line with its management philosophy, “Peace of Mind, Forever,” Meiji Yasuda considers the preservation of the Earth on which people can live with peace of mind to be a universal and crucial issue for humanity.
-Accordingly, we strive to contribute to the creation of a sustainable society by ensuring that every aspect of our business operations harmonizes with the global environment.
+In line with its management philosophy, “Peace of mind, forever,” Meiji Yasuda considers the preservation of the Earth on which people can live with peace of mind to be a universal and crucial issue for humanity.
+Accordingly, we have positioned “Protect the environment and combat climate change” as a priority issue that must be addressed in order to create social value from standpoints of both a business operator and an institutional investor and contribute to the creation of a sustainable society.

 Governance